 This division assists the Division of Corporation Finance.
 It reviews new laws, approves or denies changes to existing rules, and aids in market surveillance.

 - Division of Investment Management

-This division is responsible for investor protection and regulation of the US investment management industry.
+This division is responsible for regulation of the US investment management industry.
 This includes mutual funds, fund managers, and investment advisers to private clients.

 - Division of Enforcement

 This division enforces laws set by the SEC, recommending investigations into violations to relevant authorities and presenting civil actions to US federal courts.
 It often works with international law enforcement agencies to file criminal cases.